Durable, efficient precast wall panels.

 Load-bearing vs. non-load-bearing wall panels.

-Solid wall panels can be load-bearing, supporting the structure's framing, or non-load bearing, which do not support any of the building's structural framing.
+Wall panels can be load-bearing, supporting the structure's framing, or non-load-bearing, which does not support any of the building's structural framing.
 Shear walls transfer lateral forces from the superstructure to the foundations, acting as cantilevered elements to collect loads from wind or seismic events.
 Depending on their placement, these walls can also eliminate the need for other structural gravity elements, such as columns, and reduce beam sizes.

 Engineering prefabricated openings to save time in the field.